binhvd/Data-Engineering-1/spark-cluster/README.md

 <!-- ### TODO: add Hadoop -->

 ### Spark and PySpark

+Note: You can run PySpark directly on Jupyter Notebook and skip the steps below.

 1. You can initiate a PySpark console: `pyspark --master spark://master-node:7077`
 	1. Now, for example, read a file and count lines: